How It Works

 This decomposition is useful because:

-- A pure UniformShift suggests a branch on secret data
+- A pure UniformShift suggests a conditional branch on secret data

-- A pure TailEffect suggests data-dependent cache behavior
+- A pure TailEffect suggests data-dependent cache misses or memory access patterns

 Bayesian inference